pswsm/db_cheat_sheet_12-16/notes_12-16.md

     SELECT * FROM USER_SEQUENCES;

+---

 ##      ***// NEXTVAL // CURRVAL //***
 ###     **Use of already created sequences**

 ###     **NEXTVAL:**

-->  When we reference NEXTVAL for the first time,
+->  *When we reference NEXTVAL for the first time,
-    the initial value of the sequence will be returned.
+    the initial value of the sequence will be returned.*

 Syntax example:

     INSERT INTO employees
         (employee_id, department_id,...)
     VALUES (employees_seq.NEXTVAL, dept_deptid_seq .CURRVAL, ...);

 ---

 ###     **CURRVAL:**

----
-->  Before CURRVAL can be referenced in a statement, there must be
+->  *Before CURRVAL can be referenced in a statement, there must be
-    an already referenced NEXTVAL to initialize the "count" of the SEQUENCE.
+    an already referenced NEXTVAL to initialize the "count" of the SEQUENCE.*

     Syntax example:

-    INSERT INTO employees
+    INSERT INTO employees (employee_id, department_id,...)
-        (employee_id, department_id,...)
     VALUES (employees_seq.NEXTVAL, dept_deptid_seq .CURRVAL, ...);
----

 It is posible to view/check out the next value in a sequence by query it, in the USER_SEQUENCE.